University of Technology Sydney

 4. Apply knowledge and critical thinking skills for data interpretation

-5. Design an experiment with appropriate application of instrumentation to analyse samples
+5. Design and conduct an experiment with appropriate application of instrumentation to analyse samples

 Course intended learning outcomes (CILOs)